America: The Reality (Shit-)Show

 Therefore, it is fitting that one in four Americans denies evolution.
 After all, those people are correct; evolution does not apply to them, and it scarcely applies to the rest of us these days.

 That's because we live in a nation where an NFL quarterback (Colin Kaepernick) receives death threats for making heroic attempts to draw attention to murderous rampages by law enforcers turned ruthless mercenaries.
 We live in a nation where, regardless if that quarterback has the Constitutional right to do what he does, or regardless if he is right about the state of increasingly militant policing, or regardless of his commitment to donate $1 million dollars to communities in need, a "liberal" Supreme Court Justice by the name of Ruth Ginsberg compared his courage to flag-burning and called his campaign for social justice "dumb and disrespectful."
-Ginsberg apologized, but little good that does.
+Ginsberg apologized, but little good that did.
 It is crystal clear where she stands and why.
 In fact, her ex post facto twaddle is now part and parcel of the nation's highest court.
 Antonin Scalia once said, "If we cannot have moral feelings against homosexuality, can we have it against murder?"
 And Clarence Thomas yowled, "The worst things that have been done to me, the worst things that have been said about me, are by northern liberal elites."
 Thomas clearly suffers from short term memory loss since he voted with the conservative majority to kill a key section of the Voting Rights Act which prohibits racial discrimination at the polls.
 And, by the way, if the purpose of lifetime appointment is to protect Justices from political pressures, that mission has not only clearly imploded, but it is, by its very nature, a laughable rubric.
 Law and politics are as one as religion and politics and money and politics and power and politics and, well, lawlessness and politics.

 Perhaps, the grandest irony of all is how "dumb" Ginsberg's comment was.
-A Supreme Court Justice, or any other American who denies Kaepernick his due, forgets that this very nation marches on only because our forefathers and foremothers, wait for it...
-PROTESTED.
+A Supreme Court Justice, or any other American who denies Kaepernick his due, forgets that this very nation marches on only because our forefathers and foremothers, wait for it... protested.
 The colonists didn't kneel on the sidelines during a pro football game that costs $500 for a family of four.
 They smothered their candles, prepared their land, fastened their boot straps, took up arms and went out into the raw reality of battle for nearly a decade.
 They suffered brutally for their beliefs, and they did not have any trainers or painkillers or paid time off.

 How in the world do people forget this, especially when we are, by our very nature, a nation borne of protestors?
 A nation that fought to the death in order to exact what it felt were matters of oppression or denials of liberty.
 The Boston Tea Party, the Stamp Act, etc. - they are tired, myopic mile markers for rationalizing the American Revolution in egregious textbooks.
-What these textbooks never tell us is that, at the heart of virtually every such revolt is what Noam Chomsky describes as, "... constant pressure to make people feel that they are helpless, that the only role they can have is to ratify decisions and to consume."
+What these textbooks never tell us is that, at the heart of virtually every such revolt is what Noam Chomsky described as, "... constant pressure to make people feel that they are helpless, that the only role they can have is to ratify decisions and to consume."
 Of the reaction to such internment, Thoreau aptly wrote, “Disobedience is the true foundation of liberty.
 The obedient must be slaves.”

 A "revolution" is defined as an "activity or movement designed to effect fundamental changes in the socioeconomic situation."
 A "war" is "a state of usually open and declared armed hostile conflict between states or nations."
 And then there is genocide, "the deliberate and systematic destruction of a racial, political, or cultural group."
 The Nazi Holocaust... mass murder of 6 million Jews and millions of other non-Jews, so diabolical that it will forever haunt our collective consciousness.
 The Transatlantic Slave Trade... the murder of 5 million Africans, a million or so in North America and an era in which half of all slave babies died before their first birthday.